javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 Just remember: `if (~str.indexOf(...))` reads as "if found".

-Technically speaking, numbers are truncated to 32 bits by `~` operator, so there exist other big numbers that give `0`, the smallest is `~4294967295=0`.
+To be precise though, as big numbers are truncated to 32 bits by `~` operator, there exist other numbers that give `0`, the smallest is `~4294967295=0`.
 That makes such check is correct only if a string is not that long.

 Right now we can see this trick only in the old code, as modern JavaScript provides `.includes` method (see below).